Fredrikaaa/annotations/README.md

 ## Database Schema

-The tool expects an SQLite database with a `documents` table structured as follows:
+The program expects an SQLite database with a `documents` table structured as follows:

 *   `document_id` (INTEGER, PRIMARY KEY): Unique identifier for the document.
 *   `text` (TEXT): The raw text content of the document.
 *   `timestamp` (TEXT, optional): Timestamp of the document (e.g., "YYYY-MM-DD HH:MM:SS" or "YYYY-MM-DD").
 This is used by CoreNLP's SUTime to resolve relative dates if present.

-## Building the Tool
+## Building the annotator

 1. Clone this repository
 2. Navigate to the root directory of the project